Content Written By Henry Dalziel, 2020

-Splunk is used to search, monitor, report and analyze real time streaming and historical IT data.
+Splunk is used to search, monitor, report and analyze real-time streaming and historical IT data.
 It can collect logs from different sources and make them searchable in a unified interface.

 There are many possible reasons your Internet connection might seem to be slow.
-Potential problems include issues with your modem or router, Wi-Fi signal, signal strength on your cable line, the amount of devices on your network saturating your bandwidth, or even a slow DNS server.
+Potential problems include issues with your modem or router, Wi-Fi signal, signal strength on your cable line, the number of devices on your network saturating your bandwidth, or even a slow DNS server.
 It does NOT necessarily mean that someone has installed some sort of hacking network device, software or tool on your network.

 You can’t detect a fully passive sniffing tool (such as Wireshark) on the network when in “fully passive” mode because the software uses a network card with its TCP/IP stack disabled.
 That way the tool card will only listen and never talk, so it’s almost impossible to detect Wireshark.